-Flashlights that contain more than 100 lumens of light are suitable for tactical applications.
+Flashlights that contain more than 100 lumens of light are suitable for small-scale actions serving for a larger purpose.
 These lights are generally used by security guards, firemen, and police.
 This much power of light is enough to cause temporary blindness to an intruder.

 Moreover, flashlights over 100 lumens can illuminate a large space, such as your backyard or camp site.
 150 lumens of power output can cause temporary blindness at night and a power output of 300 lumens can cause temporary blindness in daylight in an enclosed area.

 EDC flashlights with more than 1,000 lumens of brightness are particularly for search and rescue operations.
 Additionally, they are suitable for extreme outdoor applications and caving.
 These flashlights can illuminate several hundred feet of distance.